Director of Professional Learning and Organizational Development

 Examples of training, consultation, and technical support provided by IU8 MTSS consultants include:

-Review and consultation in regards to core instruction in tier 1 (ensuring high-quality, standards-aligned core instruction with high numbers of student response opportunities and quality feedback)
+Review and consultation in regards to instruction and intervention within all tiers (ensuring high-quality, standards-aligned core instruction with high numbers of student response opportunities and quality feedback)

 Training and on-going coaching for teachers and administration in the areas of formative assessment, effective questioning, administration and interpretation of universal screening and progress monitoring